rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: It's hard to remove asm.js as it's just a subset.
 It's not like WebAssembly is the only way people will...

-DE: If we did want integer to work with asm validation.
+DE: If we did want Integer to work with asm validation.
 It can work, but it's unclear if we want to make it work.

 BE: Let's talk about that later.